 - How I Use Pillow Pets To Help With Balance Issues

 Don’t be afraid to ask for help

 While I have shared several stories of how I have fallen down on campus, there are countless other times that I’ve avoided falling down by knowing how to ask for help when needed.
-I frequently walk with friends or with other familiar people around campus, and I can request a campus security escort to help me get to where I need to go.
+I frequently walk with friends or with other familiar people around campus, and I can request a campus security escort if I end up stranded somewhere in the dark.

 Another part of this is being able to ask for help after falling down, and not feeling too embarrassed to get assistance if you need it.
 Believe it or not, students of all sight levels tend to almost/actually fall on campus due to safety hazards or obstacles, and many students will stop to help if they think someone needs it.